Did Planet Earth evolve from random bits

 the current state of omnipresent fighting?

-Does the existence here of you and me
+Does co-existence here for you and me

-derive from Capricana’s first manned landing?
+derive from Capricana’s maiden landing?

 A Legend of Creation holds the key